 Break Down the Issues in Front of You

-Break down the issues in front of you.
 One common source of anxiety for me is if I’m feeling overwhelmed by the things going on in my life.
-It comes about if I’m feeling behind by blogging, housework, a full-time job, etc. Instead of looking at my to-do list all at once, it helps to break it down and tackle each source of stress individually.
+It comes about if I’m feeling behind by blogging, housework, work, etc. Instead of looking at my to-do list all at once, it helps to break it down and tackle each source of stress individually.
 When I try to catch up on blogging, I try not to think about what I also need to get done at work or around the house.

-Write.
-One of my favorite things about writing is being able to get all your feelings our in a way that’s easy for you.
+One of my favorite things about writing is being able to get all my feelings out in a way that’s easy for me.
 I’m not a great verbal communicator, and whenever I’m feeling a lot of stress, it helps to take pen to paper and just write out how I’m feeling.
 My verbal communication difficulties have been a struggle in my relationship with Dave that has made arguments more stressful, but I’ve found writing out what I feel has made it easier to verbalize afterward.
-I don’t typically use my blog as an outlet to write about my anxiety and feelings, but just writing in general helps ease mine.
+I don’t typically use my blog as an outlet to write about my anxiety and feelings, but just writing helps ease mine.

-Get enough sleep.
 When I was in high school and college and dealt with anxiety, and sometimes depression, I would find myself getting far less sleep.
 I often stayed up all night.
-But it’s a viscous cycle, because the lack of sleep contributed even more to the anxiety and stress.
+But it’s a viscous cycle because the lack of sleep contributed even more to the anxiety and stress.

-These are some methods I’ve found successful to help combat anxiety, and I hope they can help you as well!
+These are some methods I’ve found successful in combatting anxiety, and I hope they can help you as well!

 JOIN THE TRIBE!

 Sign up to get a list of my favorite tools and resources for staying productive!